The Archive

 N-Series

-Looking for a step up in clarity and performance, the N-series kits offered a lot of the same models as the A/V series, exchanging the soft-dome tweeter for a BG Neo 3 PDRW tweeter which offered better detail and clarity.
+Looking for a step up in clarity, the N-series kits offered a lot of the same designs as the A/V series, exchanging the soft-dome tweeter for a BG Neo 3 PDRW tweeter which offered improved clarity and speed.

-Support for this series ended when the tweeters in this model became unavailable.
+Support for this series ended when the tweeters used in these models became unavailable.

 OB-Series